 Yes, I realize cayenne peppers are part of the red pepper family, however the red peppers used by Hooters is a blend of different red peppers, including cayenne.
 Most recipes concentrate purely on cayenne and many add paprika, but they lack the flavor complexity of including other red pepper varieties.

 I’ve had people use Frank’s Red Hot for buffalo wings.
 As tasty as Frank’s Red Hot is, it is not a suitable buffalo wing sauce.
 Frank’s Red Hot expanded on their brand to create a Wings variety.

 Red in color and fluid for the pour, Frank’s Red Hot Wings is tasty, like their namesake, but it has too much cayenne and it lacks the smoothness of the best buffalo wing sauces.
-I suspect it is because they use canola oil and butter flavor, rather than real butter or margarine.
+I suspect it is because they use canola oil and butter flavor, rather than real butter.

 Jake’s Grillin Buffalo Wing Sauce

 In a league of its own is Jake’s Grillin.
 There Buffalo Wing Sauce is unlike the others I have tried.
 Dark amber in color with black specs, Jake’s doesn’t even look like your typical wing sauce.

 The main difference with them is the additional spices and sugar used in their sauce.
 Who uses sugar in their sauce?
 Well, it evens out the other flavors and allows for a delightful buffalo sauce.
 They also use butter in the recipe, just like many of the best sauces.